flurrux/insta-loader/README.md

 one immediate workaround for images is to simply download from the source in the browser.

 videos are way more tricky since they use hard-to-download blob sources.
+i've found that one can obtain the url of a video via the network panel in chromes developer tools.
+just remove the last two url parameters bytestart and byteend (or something like that).
+don't know yet if this can be automated.
-it should in principle be possible to grab all frames from a video and re-encode it. inefficient? yes! but as a last resort it may do.
+as a last resort, it should be possible to grab all frames from a video and re-encode them.

-will make another release as soon as i can!

 # about